Pular para o conteúdo principal

 Therefore, more than educating and showing the financial gains that your innovation can bring to the prospect's life, you must create a successful storytelling about your prospect's future so that he or she can easily visualize this incredible and new professional trajectory - and, of course, with a lot of sparkle in their eyes.

-An important tip that can facilitate the progress of the sales process is to launch the innovative product at the right timing.
-Sometimes being first can mean that there will be no market, because buyers are not ready to adopt this new product.
+An important tip that can facilitate the progress of the sales process is to launch the innovative product at the right time.
+Sometimes being first can mean there is no market, because buyers are not ready to adopt the new product.

-It's not just about technology – it's also about solving a problem that buyers have somehow already identified and that needs to be fixed.
+It's not just about technology – it's also about solving a problem buyers have already identified and need fixed.
 If the launch timing is really bad, there's no point in having a killer sales process, as it may result in no adoption at all.

 9. Create credible value